 ensuring that the designated RSO is adequately trained regarding the roles and responsibilities of the position;

 ensuring that the designated RSO modifies the generic LSP to incorporate location-specific information;

-ensuring that the designated RSO carries out his/her assigned responsibilities;
+ensuring that the designated RSO has dedicated time to carry out his/her assigned responsibilities;

 evaluating the performance of the RSO(s) as part of overall job performance; and

 taking appropriate measures to assure that college/department/division activities comply with University and OSHA laboratory safety policies.

+Informing RSO of new and changing faculty space assignments, , including faculty leaving the University

+Ensuring that labs follow the proper lab close out procedure

 Performance will be measured by:

-DEHS's record of a trained, RSO for the unit;
+DEHS's record of a trained RSO for the unit;

 DEHS's record of a current, tailored LSP for the unit.